trixi-framework/HOHQMesh.jl/docs/src/tutorials/symmetric_mesh.md

 ## Changing the reflection line

-It is also possible to create a symmetry boundary composed of multiple be co-linear segments.
+It is also possible to create a symmetry boundary composed of multiple co-linear segments.

 To change the line along which the mesh is reflected, we remove the current mesh that was just generated and re-plot the model curves